Deviled Egg Eyeballs

 This post may contain affiliate links provided for your convenience.
 We earn commissions if you shop through the links on this page.
 I am also an Amazon Associate and earn from qualifying purchases Read my full disclosure policy.

-What is it about Halloween that makes eating creepy looking food, like deviled egg eyeballs, so fun?
-I honestly don’t know, but creepy looking food IS fun, and this recipe is super easy and perfect for kids to help create.
+What is it about Halloween that makes eating creepy looking food, like spooky deviled egg eyeballs, so fun?
+I honestly don’t know, but creepy looking food IS fun, and this recipe that looks like bloodshot eyes is super easy and perfect for kids to help create.

 Our current neighborhood throws a Halloween block party.
 It’s so fun to get together and see all the kids’ (and adults’) costumes, eat and visit with each other before the real fun of trick or treating begins.
-Last year my kids asked me to make these Halloween deviled eggs to take to the party.
-They were a big hit and I’ll be making them again this year, I’m sure.
+Last year my kids asked me to make these easy Halloween deviled eggs to take to the party.
+They were a big hit and I’ll be making them again this year for the next Halloween party.

 We don’t do scary Halloween in our family, but we do fun and fun-creepy Halloween.
-These deviled egg eyeballs are the perfect fun-creepy treat.
+This Halloween appetizer is the perfect fun-creepy treat.

 Deviled Egg Eyeballs